LumoSQL/not-forking/doc/not-forking.md

 present indicating what modifications to apply (if none are provided, the upstream sources are used unchanged).

+# Forking is To Be Avoided

+Forking is often a social rather than a technical issue.
+The not-forking tool assists in keeping friction low and helping developers only fork when they absolutely need to.

+In 2020 the most commonly used public source code repositories are based on the git SCM, especially Github and Gitlab.
+The workflow and design of git naturally support forking, and Github has a prominent "Fork" button on every project.
+Github also has nearly 80 million distinct software projects under management, most of them created by a forking mindset, and very many of them abandoned.

+The Fossil SCM discourages forking and encourages regular remerging of branches.
+Perhaps the Fossil approach is a gentler one, encouraging social engagement rather than increasingly-divergent code forks that don't talk to each other.
+Perhaps not, time will tell now that Fossil is becoming more widely used.

+Either way, not-forking tries to be the grease that helps projects cooperate in creating their bugs, rather than having mutually incompatible sets of bugs.

 # Upstream definition file <a name="upstream"></a>

+This file describes the nature of the upstream.
+What version control system does it use?
+Where are its repositories?
+What style of version string does it use?

 The file `upstream.conf` has a simple "key = value" format with one such key, value pair per line: blank lines and lines whose first nonblank